AI Glossary

 System Instructions

-Also known as "system prompts" or "meta prompts", system instructions are carefully formulated directives provided to Large Language Models (LLMs) to govern their behavior, output style, and task execution parameters.
+Also known as "system prompts" or "meta prompts", system instructions are carefully formulated directives provided to LLMs to govern their behavior, output style, and task execution parameters.
 Well-crafted system instructions are key to effectively controlling, customizing, and aligning LLMs for specific applications and use cases.

 Task Automation